Guano: Work conditions

-On Navassa Island, the guano mining company switched from white convicts to largely black laborers after the American Civil War.
-Black laborers from Baltimore claimed that they were misled into signing contracts with stories of mostly fruit-picking, not guano mining, and "access to beautiful women".
+On Navassa Island, the guano mining company switched from white convicts to largely black labourers after the American Civil War.
+Black labourers from Baltimore claimed that they were misled into signing contracts with stories of mostly fruit-picking, not guano mining, and "access to beautiful women".
 Instead, the work was exhausting and punishments were brutal.
-Laborers were frequently placed in stocks or tied up and dangled in the air.
-A labor revolt ensued, where the workers attacked their overseers with stones, axes, and even dynamite, killing five overseers.
+Labourers were frequently placed in stocks or tied up and dangled in the air.
+A labour revolt ensued, where the workers attacked their overseers with stones, axes, and even dynamite, killing five overseers.

 Although the process for mining guano is mostly the same today, worker conditions have improved.
 As of 2018, guano miners in Peru made US$750 per month, which is more than twice the average national monthly income of $300.
 Workers also have health insurance, meals, and eight-hour shifts.